-He has extensive experience in the following areas: PERB, (unit modifications, recognition petitions, and Unfair Practice Charges), NLRB (unit modification hearings and unfair labor practices), collective bargaining for public (very large cities, transit districts, water districts, community colleges and K-12 school districts) and private sector companies, CalPERS and CalSTRS (from audits through Appellate Court argument), 37′ Act retirement issues, dismissal and discipline proceedings, OAH hearings in a wide range of areas, grievance processing, mediation and arbitration proceedings and litigation (state and federal), State Personnel Board whistle blower complaints, FLSA, Cal/OSHA investigations and appeals, investigation of alleged employee misconduct and discrimination complaints involving the EEOC, OCR, and FEHA, FCMAT audits, federal and state voting rights disputes, School Board and Community College Board, and local public agency governance issues, including extensive litigation experience in the areas of compliance with the Ralph M. Brown Act, the Fair Political Practices Act, the Public Records Act, conversion of School District governing board elections from at large to district based, and employment contract negotiations and terminations for private and public sector entities, managers and executives.
+He has extensive experience in the following areas: PERB, (unit modifications, recognition petitions, and Unfair Practice Charges), NLRB (unit modification hearings and unfair labor practices), collective bargaining for public sector employers (very large cities, transit districts, water districts, community colleges and K-12 school districts) and private sector companies, CalPERS and CalSTRS (from audits through Appellate Court argument), 37′ Act retirement issues, dismissal and discipline proceedings, OAH hearings in a wide range of areas, grievance processing, mediation and arbitration proceedings and litigation (state and federal), State Personnel Board whistle blower complaints, FLSA, Cal/OSHA investigations and appeals, investigation of alleged employee misconduct and discrimination complaints involving the EEOC, OCR, Title IX and FEHA, FCMAT audits, school district territory disputes, federal and state voting rights disputes, School Board and Community College Board, and local public agency governance issues, including extensive litigation experience in the areas of compliance with the Ralph M. Brown Act, the Fair Political Practices Act, the Public Records Act, conversion of School District governing board elections from at large to district based, and employment contract negotiations and terminations for private and public sector entities, managers and executives.

 Published Opinions Argued and Briefed